 Ben shares his love for the game with a familiar figure from Hollywood — his childhood friend and actor Matt Damon.

-Namely, Damon needed a shoulder to cry on what with him giving the worst acting performance of his career at that table.
+Namely, Damon needed a shoulder to cry on what with him giving his career’s worst acting performance at that table.
 Trying to bluff his way to victory, the actor, known for playing Will Hunting, failed miserably and proved that being an A-lister didn’t come with a good poker face.

 Nonetheless, Damon’s poor performance in the WSOP didn’t stop the two from playing poker at a Beverly Hills cigar bar together with Leonardo DiCaprio and Tobey Maguire.